Western concert flute: Tubing materials

 Less expensive flutes are usually constructed of brass, polished and then silver-plated and lacquered to prevent corrosion, or silver-plated nickel silver (nickel-bronze bell metal, 63% Cu, 29% Zn, 5.5% Ni, 1.25% Ag, .75% Pb, alloyed As, Sb, Fe, Sn).
 Flutes that are more expensive are usually made of more precious metals, most commonly solid sterling silver (92.5% silver), and other alloys including French silver (95% silver, 5% copper), "coin silver" (90% silver), or Britannia silver (95.8% silver).
 It is reported that old Louis Lot French flutes have a particular sound by nature of their specific silver alloy.
 Gold/silver flutes are even more expensive.
 They can be either gold on the inside and silver on the outside, or vice versa.
 All-gold and all-platinum flutes also exist.
 Flutes can also be made out of wood, with African blackwood (grenadilla or Dalbergia melanoxylon) being the most common today.
 Cocuswood was formerly used, but this is hard to obtain today.
 Wooden flutes were far more common before the early 20th century.
 The silver flute was introduced by Boehm in 1847, but did not become common until later in the 20th century.
 William S. Haynes, a flute manufacturer in Boston, Massachusetts, United States, told Georges Barrère that in 1905 he made one silver flute to every 100 wooden flutes, but in the 1930s, he made one wooden flute to every 100 silver flutes.

 Unusual tubing materials include glass, carbon fiber, and palladium.

 Opinions on how different materials affect sound quality vary widely.
 Flute maker Verne Q. Powell stated that "As far as tone is concerned, I contend that 90 percent of it is the man behind the flute".

 Most metal flutes are made of alloys that contain significant amounts of copper or silver.
 These alloys are biostatic because of the oligodynamic effect and thus suppress growth of unpleasant molds, fungi, and bacteria.

 Good quality flutes are designed to prevent or reduce galvanic corrosion between the tube and key mechanism.

 Pad materials

-Tone holes are stopped by pads constructed of fish skin (gold-beater's skin) over felt, or sometimes silicone rubber on some low-cost or "ruggedized" flutes.
+Tone holes are stopped by pads constructed of "fish skin" (goldbeater's skin) over felt, or sometimes silicone rubber on some low-cost or "ruggedized" flutes.
 Accurate shimming of pads on professional flutes to ensure pad sealing is very time consuming.
 In the traditional method, pads are seated on paper shims sealed with shellac.
 A recent development is "precision" pads fitted by a factory-trained technician.
 Student flutes are more likely to have pads bedded in thicker materials like wax or hot-melt glue.
 Larger-sized closed-hole pads are also held in with screws and washers.